zakcali/gemini-gradio-image-editor/README.md

 ## How It Works

 This application sends the user-uploaded image and text prompt to the Gemini API, specifically using the `gemini-2.5-flash-image-preview` model.
+As of 6 Sep 2025, this is *Nano Banana* model.
 The Gemini model is multimodal and can understand both the image and the text context.

 Based on the prompt, it will either:
 1. Return a new image as `inline_data`, which the script then saves as a PNG file and displays.